-Should the College be required to cancel scheduled vacation leave because of an emergency or exceptional business needs, affected employees may select new vacation leave from available dates.
+Should the College be required to cancel scheduled vacation leave because of an emergency or exceptional business needs, affected employees will be notified in writing of the reason(s) for the cancellation.
+The employee may select new vacation leave from available dates.
 In the event the affected employee has incurred non-refundable, out-of-pocket vacation expense, the employee will be reimbursed by the College.